-Footswitches: The RC-300 features eight integrated footswitches and an Expression pedal, providing you with unparalleled control right out of the box.
+Footswitches: The RC-300 features eight integrated footswitches and an Expression pedal.
+This provides you with unparalleled control right out of the box.
 Additional Control (CTL) jacks on the rear panel allow you to expand your RC-300’s functionality with up to 4 additional footswitches or 2 additional expression pedals.

 Control Assigns: The RC-300 has immense capability for the user to control dozens of different parameters on the fly during performance.
-Along with the basics of recording and playing loop tracks, the user may wish to perform functions like stop 2 tracks simultaneously, change FX parameters, change the playback level and deactivate the microphone, or any number of controllable functions.
-By using CONTROL ASSIGNS, these functions (and many more) can be configured to be controlled using either external control devices, or even by reconfiguring the RC-300’s own footswitches.
+Along with the basics of recording and playing loop tracks, the user may wish to perform functions like stop 2 tracks simultaneously.
+They can also change FX parameters, change the playback level and deactivate the microphone, or any number of controllable functions.
+By using CONTROL ASSIGNS, these functions (and many more) can be configured to be controlled using either external control devices or by reconfiguring the RC-300’s own footswitches.

 MIDI IN/OUT/THRU: A full MIDI interface means that the RC-300 is usable in conjunction with other MIDI devices to sync your performances.
 If you and your bandmate both have an RC-300, then they can be synched to the same tempos and loop lengths via MIDI for perfectly synchronised performances.

-Another example might be to link your RC-300 to a MIDI compatible lighting controller, in order to synchronise your light show with your loops.
+Another example might be to link your RC-300 to a MIDI compatible lighting controller.
+This can be done to synchronise your light show with your loops.